wp-plugins/bmlt-tabbed-ui/readme.txt

 Contributors: Jack S
 Tags: na, meeting list, meeting finder, maps, recovery, addiction, webservant, bmlt Requires at least: 3.6
-Tested up to: 3.9.2
+Tested up to: 4.0
-Stable tag: 4.8.8
+Stable tag: 5.0

 BMLT Tabbed UI implements a jQuery tabbed UI for BMLT.

 == Description ==

-This plugin provides a jQuery Tabbed UI for the Basic Meeting List Toolbox (BMLT).
-Simply put the shortcode into a Wordpress page to get your very own tabbed interface to BMLT.
+This plugin provides a jQuery Tabbed UI and more for the Basic Meeting List Toolbox (BMLT).
+Simply put the shortcode [bmlt_tabs] into a Wordpress page to get your very own tabbed interface to BMLT.
 Not into a tabbed interface?
-There is a shortcode parameter to display meetings in a table without tabs.
+There is a shortcode parameter to display meetings without tabs.
 This would be useful for Areas that have fewer meetings.
 This plugin also provides various shortcodes to return the number of meetings and groups in specified service bodies.
 Please visit settings - BMLT Tabbed UI for shortcode instructions.

 == Installation ==